FastFurios/Rest-in-Lease/README.md

 $ curl --location --request GET 'https://3xhwkqfrmd.execute-api.us-east-2.amazonaws.com/Test/calc-profit?numLeasePeriods=36&leaseRate=400&deprecRateYrly=0.15&purchasePrice=30000&refiInterestRateYrly=0.03&refiAnnuity=1000'
 ```

-Also, there is a simple website index.html in the clojure project's src folder.
+Also, there is a simple webpage index.html in the clojure project's src folder.
 When called from a local webserver (e.g. MiniWebserver etc.) inputs can be entered and results from the Rest-in-Lease Lambda service are displayed.

 ## How it is implememted
-This little sample application consists of 3 elements:
+This little sample application consists of the following elements:
 * the AWS Lambda service
 * the AWS API Gateway configuration
+* (optional) AWS CloudWatch
-* (optional) the website to demo it
+* (optional) the webpage to demo it

 ### AWS Lambda service
 The service itself is written in Clojure.